raminmohammadi/MLOps/Labs/GCP_Labs/Kubernetes_Labs/Lab 4-Deployment Strategies/README.md

 # Advance Deployment Strategies
 This Readme provides an overview and implementation steps for three advanced deployment strategies: Rolling Updates, Blue-Green Deployments, and Canary Deployments.
 These strategies are designed to help you deploy applications with minimal downtime and ensure a smooth transition between application versions.

+Watch the tutorial video for this lab on our Youtube channel [Tutorial Video](https://youtu.be/6PhK96XLjXw)

 ## Rolling Updates
 Rolling updates allow you to update parts of your application incrementally without downtime, replacing old versions with new ones gradually.
 ![Rolling Updates](../assets/rolling.svg)